Nanowire Growth - Experiment and Theory

 2. Growth kinetics and nucleation statistics

-NWs are a choice system for the study of nucleation and growth from a nanosize supersaturated mother phase, which presents many specific features as compared with a bulk medium.
-Experimentally, we initially developed post growth studies of NW ensembles and measurements of the chronology of the VLS growth of single NWs.
-These are now superseded by the in situ investigation of growth kinetics at the sub-monolayer spatial and temporal levels.
+Beyond growth kinetics, we now concentrate on the statistical aspects of the growth of individual NWs.
+The control of composition and structure at the ultimate ML level cannot indeed neglect the stochastic nature of the nucleation events that trigger the formation of each ML.
+In this respect, NWs are a choice system for studying nucleation and growth from a nanosize supersaturated mother phase, which presents many specific features as compared with a bulk medium.
+Our initial post-growth studies of the chronology of single NWs are now largely superseded by in situ investigations at the sub-monolayer spatial and temporal levels.

 3. Heterostructures and strain relaxation

-Stain relaxation in mismatched heterostructures is another issue.
-Our model predicting quantitatively the critical dimensions for axial heterostructures (below which no extended defect should form) has also become standard and is widely used by growers.
-The literature about core-shell heterostructures being quite confusing, we currently investigate this case via numerical and analytical modelling.
+Strain relaxation in mismatched heterostructures is another issue.
+Our model predicting quantitatively the critical dimensions for axial heterostructures (below which no extended defect should form) has become standard and is widely used by growers.
+The literature about core-shell heterostructures being quite confusing, we carry out intermittent investigations of this case via numerical and analytical modelling.

 Collaborations